[Internal LT Conference] Why is remote work difficult? 6 Persian cat solutions

 I can't read the atmosphere very well.
 I'll try to be bold

-It's very difficult to read the mood when communicating through the screen, but
+It's very difficult to read the atmosphere when communicating through a screen, but

 Do what anyone can do, but better than anyone else!

-my second year at Beyond.
-Working remotely
+in my second year at Beyond.
+I've been working

-I have to update myself every day!!!
+I must update myself every single day!!!

 Thank you for reading to the end.